 The active ingredient in Wegovy injections, semaglutide, was even shown to be effective in an earlier trial at lower concentrations.
 Patients in this trial, which used doses of semaglutide ranging from 22% to 44% of the amount in Wegovy, experienced weight loss at a rate higher than placebo.

-We can conclude from the available evidence that Wegovy is likely to be effective for weight loss, and may be more effective than lifestyle factors alone.
+We can conclude from the available evidence that Wegovy is likely to be effective for weight loss, and may be more effective than lifestyle factors like diet and exercise alone.

 How Does Wegovy Work?

 The active ingredient in Wegovy is part of a class of chemical compounds called glucagon-like peptide-1 receptor agonists (GLP-1RA).
-These compounds have several biological effects that can lead to weight loss.
+These compounds have several biological effects that can cause weight loss.

 GLP-1RAs have been proven in medical research to reduce appetite, slow the release of food from the stomach, and increase feelings of fullness after eating.

-This class of drugs was initially developed for the treatment of diabetes, and weight loss was noted in the research as a favorable side effect for obese and overweight patients.
+This class of drugs was initially developed for the treatment of diabetes, and weight loss was noted in early research as a favorable side effect for obese and overweight patients.

-According to the linked study, the active ingredient in Wegovy can stimulate certain neurons (POMC/CART) and inhibit certain peptides (neuropeptide Y) which increase measures of satiation and decrease hunger.
+According to the above-linked study, the active ingredient in Wegovy can stimulate certain neurons (POMC/CART) and inhibit certain peptides (neuropeptide Y) which increase measures of satiation and decrease hunger.

 Wegovy Side Effects